Butterfly McQueen: Atheism

-In 1989, the Freedom From Religion Foundation honored her with its Freethought Heroine Award.
+In 1989, the Freedom From Religion Foundation honored McQueen with its Freethought Heroine Award.
 "I'm an atheist," she had declared, "and Christianity appears to me to be the most absurd imposture of all the religions, and I'm puzzled that so many people can't see through a religion that encourages irresponsibility and bigotry."

 She told a reporter, "As my ancestors are free from slavery, I am free from the slavery of religion."
 This quote was used by the Freedom From Religion Foundation in advertisements inside Madison, Wisconsin, buses in 2009 and in an Atlanta market in 2010.

-She lamented that, if humans had focused on Earth and on people, rather than on mythology and on Jesus, there would be less hunger and homelessness.
+McQueen argued that if humans had focused on Earth and on people, rather than on mythology and on Jesus, there would be less hunger and homelessness.
 "They say the streets are going to be beautiful in Heaven.
 Well, I'm trying to make the streets beautiful here ...
 When it's clean and beautiful, I think America is heaven.
 And some people are hell."

 Death

-McQueen died at age 84 on December 22, 1995, at Doctors Hospital in Augusta, from burns sustained when a kerosene heater she attempted to light malfunctioned and burst into flames.
+McQueen died at age 84 on December 22, 1995, at Doctors Hospital in Augusta from burns sustained when a kerosene heater that she had attempted to light malfunctioned and burst into flames.
 McQueen donated her body to medical science and remembered the Freedom From Religion Foundation in her will.